catwell/www.warp10.io/howto/WarpScript-IFTTT.md

 ## Talking to Warp 10 from IFTTT ##

-Warp 10 can be used as the *that* part of an IFTTT Applet, simply configure your applet so it issues a Web request via the Maker channel with the following parameters:
+Warp 10 can be used as the *that* part of an IFTTT Applet, simply configure your applet so it issues a Web request via the Maker service with the following parameters:

 * URL: `https://HOST:PORT/api/v0/exec`
 * Method: `POST`